 Up to fiscal 2013, the domestic companies were liable to pay a dividend distribution tax at the rate of 16.22% inclusive of applicable surcharge and education cess.
-The Finance Act, 2013 has increased the surcharge on dividend distribution tax from 5% to 10% which resulted in increase in the effective rate of dividend distribution tax to 16.995% as against 16.22% effective April 1, 2013.
+Finance Act, 2013 increased the surcharge on DDT from 5% to 10% which resulted in increase in the effective rate of DDT to 16.995% as against 16.22% effective April 1, 2013.
 Any distributions of additional ADSs or equity shares to resident or non-resident holders will not be subject to Indian tax.
-The Finance Act, 2014 made an amendment in section 115-O, which requires grossing up of dividend amount distributed for computing DDT.
+Finance Act, 2014 made an amendment in section 115-O, which requires grossing up of dividend amount distributed for computing DDT.
 As a result, the effective rate of DDT increased from 16.995% to 19.994% inclusive of surcharge and cess.
 This was effective from October 1, 2014.
 Further as a result of increase in rate of surcharge in the Finance Act, 2015, the effective rate of DDT has increased to 20.3576% from 19.994%.
 However, for fiscal year 2019 the Government replaced existing 3 per cent education cess with a 4 per cent 'Health and Education Cess' resulting in effective tax rate of 20.555%.
 Further, the Government of India, through Finance Act, 2017, introduced a tax on dividends accrued to non-corporate resident investors in excess of 1 million per annum at the rate of 10% (plus applicable surcharge and education cess).
-This is in addition to a dividend distribution tax payable by us.
-If the effective rate of dividend distribution tax increases or new forms of taxes on distribution of profits is introduced, the dividend amount receivable by our shareholders after taxes may decrease.
-Any distributions of additional ADSs or equity shares to resident or non-resident holders will not be subject to Indian tax.
+This is in addition to a DDT payable by the Company.
+If the applicability of DDT or new forms of taxes on distribution of profits are amended or introduced, the dividend amount receivable by shareholders after taxes may decrease.